emanguy/Curse-of-Strahd/Locations/Barovia/Svalich Woods.md

 * He was trying to put a letter on the eastern [[Gates of Barovia]] to warn newcomers to stay away from Barovia
 * Killed by dire wolves on the way
 * The letter he holds is from [[Kolyan Indirovich]]

+If the characters wait in the woods too long they'll start hearing wolves.
+Putting them ini